Internship Program

 Thanks to the generosity of the Andrew W. Mellon Foundation, the Michael C. Carlos Museum offers two paid summer internships for Emory University undergraduate and graduate students.
 Students are paid a stipend of $5,000 for 300 hours during the summer or throughout the academic year.

-The start and end dates for each internship will be mutually decided upon by the intern and supervisor.
+The exact start and end dates for each internship will be mutually decided upon by the intern and supervisor.

 Application Timeline: